CerebrasResearch/RevBiFPN/README.md

 <p align = "center"><img src="figures/cv_mem_train.png" width=50% height=50%></p>

 Networks using reversble recomputation, can recompute the network's hidden activations instead of needing to store them.
-This work is the first to create a fully reversible bidirectional multi-scale feature fusion pyramid network to serve as a drop-in replacement for networks FPN backbones such as EfficientDet and HRNet.
+This work is the first to create a fully reversible bidirectional multi-scale feature fusion pyramid network to serve as a drop-in replacement for FPN backbones such as EfficientDet and HRNet.
-The figure below shows how, for classification, RevBiFPN significantly outperforms EfficientNet at all scales.
+The figure below shows how, for classification, RevBiFPN uses significantly less memory than EfficientNet at all scales.
 For example, RevBiFPN-S6 achieves comparable accuracy to EfficientNet-B7 on ImageNet (84.2% vs 84.3%) while using comparable MACs (38B vs 37B) and 19.8x lesser training memory per sample.

 <p align = "center"><img src="figures/macs_vs_mem.png" width=60% height=60%></p>